HMS Tonnant: New Orleans

-Tonnant continued to serve Cochrane as a flagship when he directed the British naval forces at the Battle of New Orleans.
+On 29 November 1814, the fleet departed Jamaica, the vessels being led by the TonnantTonnant continued to serve Cochrane as a flagship when he directed the British naval forces at the Battle of New Orleans.
 Immediately before the battle, ship's boats from Tonnant participated in the British victory at the Battle of Lake Borgne.

 On 8 December 1814, two US gunboats fired on Sophie, Armide and the sixth-rate frigate Seahorse while they were passing the chain of small islands that runs parallel to the shore between Mobile and Lake Borgne.